 Getting to the Lodge:

-To reach Jurassic Lake Lodge, you will need to arrange travel to and from El Calafate, Argentina (FTE).
+To reach Jurassic Lake Lodge, guests need to arrange travel to and from El Calafate, Argentina (FTE).
 All flights connect through Buenos Aires (EZE).
 Most international flights arrive in the morning, making it possible to connect to El Calafate on an afternoon flight.

 Arrival Day:

-You will need to arrive in El Calafate one day before your scheduled transfer to the lodge.
+Guests need to arrive in El Calafate one day before their scheduled transfer to the lodge.
 Flights can arrive at any time on this day.
-You will need to arrange a hotel for this night; however, transfers from the airport to your hotel are included.
-Your transfer driver will confirm the pickup time for the following morning’s transfer to the lodge.
+Guests will need to arrange a hotel for this night; however, transfers from the airport to the hotel are included in the package.
+The transfer driver will confirm the pickup time for the following morning’s transfer to the lodge at drop-off.

 Recommended Hotel (El Calafate):